 All the features discussed in this article — and many more advanced features — are available on both iOS and Android with PDF Viewer, which makes PDF an even better choice for annotating documents on the go.
 For an in-depth look at how to use PDF Viewer to review documents, please read the blog post Using PDF Viewer to Review Documents.

 If you are a developer looking to implement these features into your own application, PSPDFKit offers an enterprise-ready PDF solution for many platforms, along with industry-leading first-class support included with every plan.
-Click here to learn more and start your trial of PSPDFKit.
+Visit our website to learn more and download the free trial of PSPDFKit.